FAO Regional Office for Europe and Central Asia

 Plant production and protection

-Safeguarding and intensifying crop production is the cornerstone of FAO’s technical assistance in this field.
-For a strong and healthy harvest, the regional office helps farmers incorporate innovative techniques, such as conservation agriculture and integrated pest management, into traditional farming practices.
-Other priorities include preventing and responding to transboundary pest outbreak, as well as mitigating the damage caused by outdated pesticides.
+Safeguarding and intensifying crop production is the cornerstone of FAO’s technical assistance in plant production and protection.
+For strong and healthy crops, the Regional Office helps farmers incorporate innovative techniques, such as conservation agriculture and integrated pest management, into traditional farming practices.
+Other priorities include preventing and responding to movement of pests in international trade of plants and plant products, transboundary pest outbreaks, as well as mitigating threats from obsolete pesticides.

 Agricultural officer